Some of our services might not be available at the moment. We are investigating the issue.

 The feature is not available.

-Appsmith as UI Bakery have detailed documentation with examples that help users to understand how to use the tools effectively and efficiently.
+Both Appsmith and UI Bakery have detailed documentation with examples that help users to understand how to use the tools effectively and efficiently.

 Onboarding

-Appsmith has a 9-step onboarding process in which it constructs a basic table and form or user can read a note with 3 main steps how to start the creation process.
+Appsmith has a 9-step onboarding process in where a user goes through a process of creation of a basic table and a form, or can read a note with 3 main steps how to start the creation process.

 Studying materials